calaldees/teachingWorkshops/teacherEducation/pedagogicalContentKnowledge.md

 * [Pedagogy in teaching Computer Science in schools: A Literature Review](https://royalsociety.org/~/media/policy/projects/computing-education/literature-review-pedagogy-in-teaching.pdf) 2017 Jane Waite QMUL + Kings College London
     * See Figure 1 pg 8 for map
-    * Breifly describe Unplugged and Physical (makeymakey.org?)
+    * Briefly describe Unplugged, Physical (makeymakey.org?), Pair programming
 * [Pedagogical content knowledge in computing education: a review of the research literature](https://www.tandfonline.com/doi/full/10.1080/08993408.2018.1509580) 2018 Aleata Hubbard
     * More about computing PCK - Good historical
     * > they remind us that PCK does not exist or operate in isolation by calling our attention to the influence of an individual’s beliefs and motivations